mobinrg/JMAFoundation/README.md

 A library that provide event response for Arduino.

 ### JMATypes.h
 	Data type definition.
 Define NULL, null Two basic types.
 Their values are 0x00.

 ### JMAEvent.h
 	Event callback function type definition

 	* _JMA_EVENT_NONE_
 	Empty event

 ## Event callback function type:

 	* _JMAEvent_
-Pass the callback function of the event generation object, for example: anEnvFunc(*sender);
+		Pass the callback function of the event generation object, For example: anEnvFunc(*sender);

 	* _JMAEventWithoutSender_
 		A function that does not pass an event generation object.
 For example: anEnvFunc();

 	* _hasRespondEvent(event)_
 		Determine if the event response callback function is set.

 -----------------------------------------------------------------------